 I’ve developed three very basic personas that can provide a solid framework for just about any visitor.
 This is by no means comprehensive, nor will they work for every kind of site, but it can give you a general idea how to quickly put together a persona you can work with.
 You’ll want to put more work into analyzing visitors to your site specifically, but this should give you start.

 The “how-to” Persona

 This person is an information seeker.
-They are not necessarily looking to buy a product or service, but want to learn how do it themselves.
+They are not necessarily looking to buy a product or service, but want to learn how to do it themselves.
 This visitor likes checklists, how-to guides, videos and any other information they can get their digital hands on.
 Basically, they are information and knowledge seekers.
-Usually they are looking for free information, but some are willing to pay if the value is there.
+Usually, they are looking for free information, but some are willing to pay if the value is there.

 Example: Athena goes to a baby products site to find out how to properly install a car seat in her Raptor.
-Her goal is to learn how install the seat properly, with minimal work, and without teaching her baby, Hera, how to say “fracking”, “fracked up”, “frack it” or any other of its variables.
+Her goal is to learn how to install the seat properly, with minimal work, and without teaching her baby, Hera, how to say “fracking”, “fracked up”, “frack it” or any other of its variables.

 How-to videos or step-by-step instructions give Athena and her hubby, Helo, exactly what they are looking for.
 This type of free how-to content doesn’t create immediate sales, but it does build brand loyalists.
 Athena may never become a customer, but she may share information about your site with Starbuck, who also has a child.
 Or, Athena may post about it on her blog, sharing your content (and brand name) with all of the 12 colonies!

 These people are usually researching something they care about, and a thoughtful approach is necessary.
 They are passionate about a topic and likely consider themselves extremely knowledgeable, if not “experts.”
 Anything less than authoritative content will likely leave them unimpressed.
 Your job is to show them how your product or service is going to meet their needs and convince them it is the best solution.